-I am writing to inform you about the controlled assessment for speaking that has been set for your child this week in Modern Foreign Languages (MFL).
+I am writing to inform you about the controlled assessment for speaking that has been set for your child last week in Modern Foreign Languages (MFL).
 This assessment is worth 15% of your child's overall GCSE grade and it is, therefore, particularly important that they prepare for it adequately.
 This letter aims to help you to support your child in his/her preparation by answering some frequently asked questions regarding controlled assessments in MFL.

-Your child has already been given a copy of the task which they should have attached into their exercise book - an electronic copy can be found at the following link:
+Your child has already been given a copy of the task which they should have attached into their exercise book - an electronic copy can be found on the Year 11 page of the MFL section of the school website.